Alyssa Zuckerman, J.D. 2013

 Ian Hayes, J.D.
 2013

-- Ian Hayes is a J.D. candidate at St. John’s University School of Law, class of 2013, where he is a Junior Fellow for the Center for Labor and Employment Law and an Articles Editor for the Journal of Civil Rights and Economic Development.
+- Ian Hayes received his J.D. from St. John’s University School of Law, class of 2013.
+At St. John’s, he was a Junior Fellow for the Center for Labor and Employment Law and an Articles Editor for the Journal of Civil Rights and Economic Development.
 He was a Peggy Browning Fellow at Kennedy, Jennik & Murray P.C. in 2011 and is currently working at the National Labor Relations Board.
+Ian won first place in the 2012 College of Labor & Employment Lawyers’/American Bar Association Labor and Employment Section’s Annual Writing Competition for Law Students for his paper titled, The Unconstitutionality Of Section 8(B)(4)(Ii)(B) And The Supreme Court’s Unique Treatment Of Union Speech.
+Check it out!

 - Krystyna M. Baumgartner received her J.D. from St. John’s University School of Law in 2013.
 She sat for the July 2013 New York State Bar Exam and is currently awaiting results.
 While at St. John’s, Krystyna focused her studies on the areas of labor and employment law.
 She was a senior staff member on the New York Litigator Law Journal and authored a paper entitled The Role of Arbitration in Professional Sports for the St. John’s CLEL symposium of the same name.
 She holds a B.A. in Political Science and an M.A. in Public Policy from Stony Brook University.
 Krystyna has spent the last nine years working in government.
 In her spare time, Krystyna enjoys reading, cooking, and rooting for various local sports teams.